DA0-DA0/docs/docs/features/proposals/what.md

 ## How do I create a proposal?

-Check out the [Create your first proposal](/quickstart/create-a-proposal) guide in the Quickstart section to get started.
+Check out the [How to create a proposal](/how-to/how-to-create-a-proposal) guide to get started.